amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 assert.equal(set.size, 1);
 ```

-You should be able to use `MySet` and the built-in `Set` interchangebly for this examples.
+You should be able to use `MySet` and the built-in `Set` interchangeably for this examples.

 ## Set Operations runtime